"Knowledge and intuition are both necessary. Either one,

 -Jason Branscum

-Trombonist, Columbus
+Trombonist, Cincinnati

 Eric Zadan is an extraordinary music teacher.
 There is no doubt that every single bit of musical knowledge I have can be directly attributed to him.
 Although his teaching abilities alone separate him from many other teachers, what widens the gap is his overwhelming sense of selflessness.
 Eric’s level of dedication to his students cannot be surpassed.
 I couldn’t even fathom a guess at how many hours a week he spends preparing material for upcoming classes and events.
 You simply won’t find a teacher with such an intense commitment anywhere else.